How to Replace Chrysler Wiper Bushings

 Sure enough, when I took a closer look, that was the problem.
 Those bushings had given me good service for nineteen years, so they owed me nothing.
 I owed them a decent burial.

-Searching my Chilton repair manual and the Internet, however, I was surprised to find very little, nothing in detail with pictures, on how to go about fixing the problem, so I pretty much had to figure that out on my own.
-I hope recording the procedure here will save others the trouble.
-A great many Chrysler models made since the seventies use a wiper system similar to the one in my old Caravan, so this applies to a lot of vehicles, not just the model in my possession.
+A great many Chrysler models made since the 1970s use a wiper system similar to the one in my old Caravan, so this applies to a lot of vehicles, not just the one I own.

 The tools you need are simple ones you already have laying around.
 A #2 Philips stub screwdriver, a set of socket wrenches, a few other things found in just about everyone's garage.
 This is not a difficult fix once you know how to go about it.
 I got all the parts I needed for $12.
 Having my repair shop do it would have cost me $150 or so, and they would not have done as good a job.